dchristian3188/dchristian3188.github.io/_drafts/Intro To Classes.md

     $WeightLbs
 }
 ```
-**Most** of the parameter validation you are use to in functions is available in classes properties as well.
+**Most** of the parameter validation you are use to in functions is available to classes properties.
 ```powershell
 [ValidateNotNull()]
 [ValidateNotNullOrEmpty()]